midzer/choices/README.md

 **Input types affected:** `text`, `select-one`, `select-multiple`

 **Usage:** Function to run on template creation.
 Through this callback it is possible to provide custom templates for the various components of Choices (see terminology).
-For Choices to work with custom templates, it is important you maintain the various attributes defined [here](https://github.com/jshjohnson/Choices/blob/master/assets/scripts/src/choices.js#L1946-L2030).
+For Choices to work with custom templates, it is important you maintain the various data attributes defined [here](https://github.com/jshjohnson/Choices/blob/67f29c286aa21d88847adfcd6304dc7d068dc01f/assets/scripts/src/choices.js#L1993-L2067).

 **Example:**